Chris Paul Getting Traded To Bucks, Lakers, Knicks, 76ers Or Heat?

 Paul would smooth out a lot of the reigning MVP’s offensive weaknesses, all the while possibly counteracting some of Mike Budenholzer most notable coaching flaws.

-“Chris Paul to Milwaukee is going to become a conversation,” ESPN NBA insider Brian Windhorst confirmed on Wednesday.
+“Chris Paul to Milwaukee is going to become a conversation,” ESPN NBA insider Brian Windhorst confirmed.

 “Chris Paul to Milwaukee is going to become a conversation.”